The Hidden Reason Learners Drop Out and How to Eliminate It

 Every year, companies and institutions invest millions in online training only to watch completion rates stall.
 Often, the problem isn’t the content itself, but the way it’s delivered.
 If your learners have to fight the language before they can focus on the material, you lose their attention (and your investment).
-In this article, we look at how professional localization turns abandoned courses into completed certifications, and why it’s one of the simplest ways to improve ROI in e-learning.
+In this article, we look at how professional localisation turns abandoned courses into completed certifications, and why it’s one of the simplest ways to improve ROI in e-learning.

 Why learners drop out — and why it’s preventable